Setting Out Survey Glossary

 Article By: Tom Ayre

-We are aware that not all of our customers are fully conscious of how setting out works and how we process the correct information.
-The following glossary is intended to provide a little more information with regards to what the required drawings should show and why we need them.
+We’re aware that not all of our customers are fully conscious of how setting out works and how we process correct information.
+This glossary is intended to provide a little more information regarding the required drawings should show and why we need them.

 Setting Out Plans